Dynamic Spatio-Temporal Modulation of Light by Phononic Architectures

 Proposed Solution

 We will remove this limitation, thereby creating a technological breakthrough.
 Our advance will be to send all possible patterns of the device simultaneously, encoded in a short nanosecond pulse.
-This will create the concept of parallel beam shaping or a dynamic spatio-temporal light modulation device.
+This will create the concept of parallel beam shaping or dynamic spatio-temporal light modulation device.

 Project Goals